-The first thing you need to do when you make your own teddy bear is to find a pattern that you like which can be a challenge in its self as there are many choose from ranging from beginner to advanced skills.
+The first thing you need to do when learning how to make your own teddy bear is to find a pattern that you like which can be a challenge in its self as there are many choose from ranging from beginner to advanced skills.

-Teddy bears are one of my favorite homemade crafts.
-The two below have been created with very easy to handle patterns that can be made over and over again with different fabrics and materials, rather than extra levels of difficulty.
+Teddy bear making is one of my favorite homemade crafts.
+The two below are easy for beginners and created using very easy to handle patterns that can be made over and over again with different fabrics and materials, rather than extra levels of difficulty.

 I mean, who says your homemade teddy bear has to be brown and just fuzzy enough to be cuddly?
-Why not make your own teddy bear with ultra-long purple hair?
+Why not make your own teddy bear with ultra-long purple hair, that would make a lovely creative homemade gift.
 There are so many fun materials out there; it seems a shame to only make “normal” teddy bears.

-You can often find old curtains and blankets or even a pair of favorite pajamas that your child has just grown out of that can be cut up and sewn into stuffed bear or animal.
+You can find cheap material by the yard on Amazon and often old curtains and blankets will work.
+Even a pair of favorite pajamas that your child has just grown out of can be cut up and sewn into stuffed bear or animal.
 You may even find old battered stuffed toys that can be taken apart and reused to stuff your bear or make new patchwork bears.

 Kid’s First Teddy Pattern

-A funky mini teddy that looks great when made with a wild patterns and bright colored fabrics.
+A funky mini teddy that looks great when made with a wild pattern and bright colored fabrics.